Sunday, May 19, 2013

 About Indefinite Space

-Marcia Arrieta founded Indefinite Space in 1991 after receiving a grant for her work from the Pasadena Arts Council.
-She has continued to publish the journal independently for 22 years.
+Indefinite Space is edited by Marcia Arrieta.
+She founded Indefinite Space in 1991 after receiving a grant for her work from the Pasadena Arts Council and has continued to publish the journal independently since then.
 Indefinite Space has a penchant for the avant-garde, the philosophical, the minimal (but not always), the natural, and the intangible.

 ISSN 1075-6868